jauntsdn/netty-websocket-http2/README.md

 `netty-websocket-http2-example` module contains demos showcasing both API styles, with this library/browser as clients.
-* `channelserver, channelclient` packages contain channel style demos.
+* `channelserver, channelclient` packages for websocket subchannel API demos.
-* `handshakeserver` package contains handshake only style demo.
+* `handshakeserver, channelclient` packages for handshake only API demo.

+### browser example
-Both servers have web page at `https://localhost:8099` that sends pings to `/echo` endpoint.
+Both example servers have web page at `https://localhost:8099` that sends pings to `/echo` endpoint.
 The only browser with http2 websockets protocol support is `Mozilla Firefox`.